Creating an Offer

 If you have access to a product that can be stocked, shipped and acquired at such a cost there is enough margin for you to sell it...then certainly run it through the Market Research test resources to see if there is a buying crowd for it.

 However, the difference between selling physical goods and digital information products is so vast, that I have made my career based on the latter.

 If you are dead set on selling a physical product, you have my blessing (not that you need it) but I would encourage you to do EXTRA research to make sure your costs are covered in bringing that item to the correct market.
+Also prepare for needing more working capital to sustain your business start-up costs.
 Yes, it is possible - but it is harder to do.